Skip to footer content

-How to Display a PDF from a Database in ASP.NET
+Displaying PDF from Database in ASP.NET (Developer Guide)

-Managing PDF documents in ASP.NET applications often requires storing PDF files directly in a database rather than the file system.
-This approach provides better security, centralized backup, and simplified deployment.
+Managing PDF documents in ASP.NET applications often involves storing PDF files directly in a database rather than the file system.
+This method offers better security, centralized backup, and simplified deployment.
 However, retrieving and displaying PDF documents from a database can be challenging without the right tools.

 Storing PDF files as binary data in a database table allows for better control over document access and versioning.
 When you need to display PDF documents to users, you must efficiently retrieve the byte array from the database and render it in the browser.
-IronPDF simplifies this entire process with its powerful API for handling PDF documents in ASP.NET applications.
+IronPDF simplifies this entire process with an effective API for handling PDF documents in ASP.NET applications.

-This tutorial demonstrates ASP.NET display PDF from database functionality using IronPDF's robust features.
-You'll learn to create a complete solution for uploading, storing, and displaying PDF files with optimal performance and security.
+This tutorial demonstrates ASP.NET display PDF from database functionality using IronPDF's proven features.
+You will learn to create a complete solution for uploading, storing, and displaying PDF files with optimal performance and security.
+The library supports various rendering options and advanced PDF manipulation capabilities that make it straightforward to build production-grade document management systems.

 Before implementing PDF display functionality, ensure your ASP.NET project has IronPDF installed.
-Open the Package Manager Console in Visual Studio's Solution Explorer and run:
+Open the Package Manager Console in Visual Studio and run one of the following commands depending on your tooling preference:

 Install-Package IronPdf

 Your database table structure needs a varbinary(max) column to store PDF files as binary data.
 The table should include metadata fields like file name, upload date, and file size for better document management.
-Here's the following code to set up your environment:
+The following SQL creates a suitable table for this scenario:

 using IronPdf;